 When trading, you need to understand the market and identify different opportunities.
 Whether you deal in cryptocurrency or Forex trading, having the latest information about the market is essential.
 Based on such information, you can predict future conditions and make informed decisions.
 To obtain data and analyze the market, you need to follow different approaches.
 When entering the market, you are unaware of suitable strategies and approaches.
-Even if there is no fixed rule, you must understand the basic principles of placing the trade.
+Even if there is no fixed rule, you must understand the basic principles of placing the trade of CeFi crypto.
 Knowing these principles will help you design and revise your plans according to shifting market behavior.
 As a result, you will consistently follow the right direction.

 There is no doubt that trading is a demanding activity, especially when you have to keep an eye on the movement in the market.
 You need to invest time and effort to perform tasks such as obtaining data, generating valuable insights, and making a decision that works.
 To make these challenging tasks simple, we are highlighting some steps that you can implement to get started.
 So, let’s start by planning a setup:

 Coming up with a trading setup will give you a reason to trade.
 But, what is a setup?
 Well, a setup involves normal conditions that will keep your focus on your trade.
 For instance, if you follow a trend, you need to be available on platforms where you can access the latest trends.
 You can define your trading plan by understanding tradable trends.
 So, if you cannot find a trend to trade, you can avoid investing.
 You can understand the concept with this example.
 Suppose you trade in stocks and notice the increase in the overall price of the stock.
 You will have a different trend setup than when there isn’t any change.
 However, you need to understand if the market is favorable to trade by analyzing the factors affecting the shift.

 - Identify Your Trade Trigger